renpy/renpy/sphinx/source/style_properties.rst

     None
         If none is given, the entire button can be focused.

-.. style-property:: keyboard_focus
+.. style-property:: keyboard_focus boolean

    If true, the default, this button can be focused using the keyboard focus mechanism, if it can be focused at all.
 If false, the keyboard focus mechanism will skip this button.
 (The keyboard focus mechanism is used by keyboards and keyboard-like devices, such as joypads.)

-.. style-property:: key_events
+.. style-property:: key_events boolean

     If true, keyboard-generated events are passed to the children of this button.
 If false, those events are not propagated.
 In this default style,